 - The flexibility of being virtual

 So what happened to the 1.5k of loyal women?
 What happened to the 100k in reach?
 What happened with the promotional partnerships?
 Nothing happened.
 There were a handful of registrants, few people actually watched the event, and even fewer participated.
 Honestly, I don’t know why, but we are taking steps to fire it out.

-The Idea, Inc. exists to focus on social good and community oriented ideas and breathe them into life.
-Our passion is to create programs that foster community that create social good movements that create opportunity.
+The Idea, Inc. exists to focus on social good and community-oriented ideas and breathe them into life.
+Our passion is to create programs that foster community that creates social good movements that create opportunity.
 We’ve done it before and we will do it again.